 DATE OF EVENT (MM/DD/YYYY) APPROXIMATE TIME OF EVENT

 Provide the GPS coordinates for the location where the event occurred.
-Report coordinates as degree minutes to the third decimal place.
+Report coordinates as degree minutes to at least the third decimal place.

 LATITUDE (DEGREE MINUTES TO THIRD DECIMAL PLACE) LONGITUDE (DEGREE MINUTES TO THIRD DECIMAL PLACE)